shruti1805/TelecomOperator/README.md

 # Requirements
 Implemented and tested using Java 8<br>
 Tests require JUnit and Mockito<br>
-Project dependencies and compiling managed by Maven Code coverage done using Jacoco
+Project dependencies and compiling managed by Maven<br>
+Code coverage done using Jacoco

 # Run: